intuition-dev/intuDocs/devs/slides.md

 *"Design is a Form of Authority."*

-## Use to your advantage the increasing automation in development.
+## Use to your advantage the CSS Preprocessors and Frameworks.

 - Leverage CSS Preprocessors
 - Build upon existing CSS Frameworks